+To avid fans, a mascot is merely an entertaining diversion during timeouts.
 To pro sports franchises, a mascot is a high-profile icon that’s one of the most important members of the organization.